Menu of Text Products for the Hawaiian Islands and the Tropical Pacific/Atlantic Oceans:|

 For the eastern North Pacific...east of 140 degrees west longitude:

-of the southern tip of the Baja California peninsula continues to
+miles west-southwest of the southern tip of the Baja California

-southern tip of the Baja California peninsula.
-Some slow
+southwest of the southern tip of the Baja California peninsula are

 Bulletins, Forecasts and Observations are courtesy of Honolulu National Weather Service Forecast Office